-At Clean Credit we are often asked to help people remove defaults that relate to credit cards and personal loans.
+At Clean Credit, we are often asked to help people remove defaults that relate to credit cards and personal loans.
 So what’s the relationship between responsible lending and credit repair?

-In many of these cases it is alarming how much unsecured debt some people have and how the payments on these debts often are well in excess of their income.
+It’s alarming how much-unsecured debt some people have and how the payments on these debts often are well in excess of their income.
 While it is true that people need to be responsible for their own actions, I feel how this debt was originally approved also needs to be considered.

 Is it right for credit provider to list a default against someone for a debt that should have never been extended in the first place?, in my option the answer is no. We recently had a client that had four credit card that were in arrears, two from a major bank and two with a secondary provider that we latter learned was underwritten by the same major bank that had provided the original two credit cards.